-Babcock says Leafs have to get better in home opener
+Mike Babcock says Maple Leafs have to get better in home opener

 "I'm glad we played a game already, so you get that under your belt.
 I thought we weren't very good early in that game and ideally we'll be better in this game.
 But I think it's important to celebrate your team with your fans in your city and that's what the opening night about.
 We have to find a well to play well."

-It looks like defenceman Calle Rosen and centre Dominic Moore will come in Saturday for Andreas Borgman and Eric Fehr.
+It looks like defenceman Calle Rosen and centre Dominic Moore will come in Saturday, replacing Andreas Borgman and Eric Fehr.

 Babcock said he opted to play Fehr in Winnipeg because he's from Winkler, Man.
 Moore gets the nod Saturday because he once played for the Rangers.